Geetanjali Lal: Career

 She held the post of Chief of Repertory and Director of Kathak Kendra from 2009-2012.

 She is a top grade artist of Doordarshan and Indian Council for Cultural Relations, New Delhi.

 Geetanjali is well known for her abhinaya and other features of the Jaipur gharana, like laykaari, intricate rhythmic patterns in her footwork.

 Geetanjali Lal had, ringing out the year 2001, surprised the audience with her imaginative choreography drawing on the tragic earthquake in Kutch, the attack on the twin towers of the World Trade Centre in New York, and the popular TV quiz show ‘Kaun Banega Crorepati' starring Amitabh Bachchan.

 Geetanjali also acted in Kashmiri feature film – Shayar-e-Kashmir Mahjoor (1972) by Prabhat Mukherjee – in the lead role, alongside actors Balraj Sahani, Parikshit Sahni, Pran.

 Personal life

 She was married to Pandit Dev Lal of Jaipur Gharana.

-Famous Kathak dancers Abhimanyu Lal (her son), Vidha Lal and Avinav Mukherjee are her disciples.
+Famous Kathak dancers Abhimanyu Lal (her son), Vidha Lal and Avenav Mukherjee are her disciples.